gwaidan/metro-modular/Dynamo-Mobo/readme.md

 -less defensive design rules to improve ground plane connectivity (taking into account the improvements in quality of small-batch PCB fab houses such as JLC since 2012);

--slightly beefed-up ground plane stitching.
+-slightly beefed-up ground plane stitching;

+-move signal via out from under the crystal footprint to permit untented vias.